errchh/data-portoflio-cyclistic/README.md

 In off season, top activities of casual riders spreads across the central business district, and to the north and northwest area next the CBD.

-This may suggest casual riders, who use single ride or 1-day pass, as a ad-hoc way to travel across the city.
+This may suggest casual riders, who use single ride or 1-day pass, use the service as an ad-hoc way to travel across the city in the winter.

 ## Marketing v2 -- what's next?